sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 The result of this experiment is www.makemutcoins.com, a simple blog site for making in-game currency for the Madden console game.

-It's hosted for free, has content available via Global CDNs (thanks Netlify), media via Global CDNs (thanks Contentful) and apis via Global CDNs (thanks Contentful).
+It's hosted for free, has content available via Global CDNs (thanks Netlify), media via Global CDNs (thanks Contentful) and APIs via Global CDNs (thanks Contentful).
 We've secured it via HTTPS and become very resilient to attack as it's only HTML hosted on Global CDNs.
-Editors and developers have also been integrated into a continuous deployment model from the start.
+Editors and developers are also integrated into a continuous deployment model from the start.

-The JAMstack is a compelling architecture, combine that with Contentful and Netlify, it's worth considering for your next web project.
+The JAMstack is a compelling and modern web architecture.
+If you combine it with Contentful and Netlify, it's worth considering for your next web project.